matkosoric/Netflix-Recommendation-System/README.md

 ### Dataset

-Netflix does not provides access to the original data set, probably due to the legal issues.
+Netflix does not provide access to the original data set, probably due to the legal issues.
 Nonetheless, it can be downloaded from the archived UCI ML repository:
 [Netflix Prize Data Set](https://web.archive.org/web/20090925184737/http://archive.ics.uci.edu/ml/datasets/Netflix+Prize)